The next VIRTUAL Visitor Info Session will be on Friday, June 2, at 7:00pm. Email Susan at firstname.lastname@example.org for the meeting link.

 Most of Ganas shares a strong work ethic.
 It is important to most of us to create replicable models of profitable cooperatives in the context of ecologically sound practices and socially valuable products.

-We welcome visitors, but currently visitng is on hold.
-Our daily rate is $50 a night, including room, food, toiletries, etc. Email Susan at firstname.lastname@example.org if you are interested.
+We welcome visitors who are fully COVID vaccinated.
+Our daily rate is $55 a night, including room, food, toiletries, etc. Email Susan at firstname.lastname@example.org if you are interested.

-People staying for a night to a week are asked to pay $50 a day and help out some.
-If you decide to try living at Ganas for a while, all your expenses can be met with one fee of $920 or $970 a month, depending on what you can afford.
-That covers your room, food, toiletries, laundry supplies, utilities, wifi, etc. If you want to work in the community, you need to contact us at email@example.com to find out if there is work available, and if your skills meet our needs.
-If working here looks like an option, you will undergo a one month work trial when you get here, so we can find out how things work between us during that time.
+People staying for a night to a week are asked to pay $55 a day and help out some.
+If you decide to try living at Ganas for a while, all your expenses can be met with one fee of $950 a month, depending on what you can afford.
+That covers your room, food, toiletries, laundry supplies, utilities, wifi, etc. If you want to work in the community, you need to contact us at firstname.lastname@example.org to find out if there is work available, and if your skills meet our needs.
+When you first move in, you will undergo a one month trial, so we can find out how things work between us during that time.
 You will need to bring a deposit equal to one month's expenses whether you work here or work outside.
 In addition, all Ganas members are asked to help out in some way for at least a few hours a week.

 What Ganas offers and does not offer is not always clear.
 We are not a therapeutic community and we don't give feedback to everyone.
 People have to be willing (and thought to be able) to make good use of direct feedback before we do.
 Personal issues do come up spontaneously and sometimes quite publicly, but they are only discussed in depth with clear consent and effective cooperation.
 We feel that our group discussions are simply ongoing, truth seeking, planning or problem solving dialogues.